mervintab/threat-hunting-scenarios/README.md

 ## 📌 Summary of Findings

-- The user `employee` on device `threat-hunt-lab` installed and ran the TOR browser.
+- The user `system` on device `merv-winten-lab` installed and ran the TOR browser.
 - Multiple TOR-related processes were observed.
 - Outbound TOR network traffic was confirmed.
 - A text file possibly referencing TOR usage was found and later deleted.